 Epps has received the Exceptional Performance Award in 2003, 2004, and 2008.
 In 2012, she was inducted into the Department of Aerospace Engineering, Academy of Distinguished Alumni, at the University of Maryland.
 Her other awards have included the Johnson Space Center’s Director’s Innovation Group Achievement Award to Improving Efficiency on the ISS Team in 2013 and the Glenn L. Martin Medal from the A. James Clark School of Engineering at the University of Maryland in 2014.
 She was also given an honorary Doctorate of Humane Letters from LeMoyne College in 2016.
 Epps belongs to the American Institute of Aeronautics and Astronautics (AIAA) and the Society for Science and the Public.

-Epps has been assigned to Expedition 56 and Expedition 57 to serve as Flight Engineer, which will launch in May 2018.
+Epps was assigned to Expedition 56 and Expedition 57 to serve as Flight Engineer, which launched in June 2018.